Why You Need a Reopening Waitlist for Your Salon or Spa ASAP

 How to create a waitlist for your salon or spa’s reopening

-It’s easy to whip up a waitlist with Google Forms.
+If you're not on Booker, you can still create a waitlist with Google Forms.
 You can share a message at the top of the form letting your clients know you’re not certain when you’ll be reopening your spa or salon, but that you’re looking forward to seeing them again.

 When you’re building out your waitlist form, you need to ask your clients for the following: